anoopkumarAiml/cafe-sales-data-cleaning/README.md

-# Cafe Sales Data Cleaning Project
+# Cafe Sales Data Cleaning

 ## Overview
 This project focuses on cleaning and validating a raw cafe sales dataset to make it reliable for analysis and reporting.